mcognetta/mcognetta/README.md

 ### Hello 👋
-- 🛠️ I’m looking to collaborate on things related to Korean.
+- I’m looking to collaborate on things related to Korean.
-- 📫 How to reach me: email (see website for details)
+- Feel free to contact me via email (see website for details).
 - [theoreticallygoodwithcomputers.com](https://theoreticallygoodwithcomputers.com)
-- Only kinda on Twitter: [@good_in_theory](https://twitter.com/good_in_theory)
+- I'm kinda on Twitter: [@good_in_theory](https://twitter.com/good_in_theory)

-I am very open to collaboration, please feel free to reach out!

 <!--
 **mcognetta/mcognetta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.